3

 Why Live in Sixth Ward

-The Sixth Ward neighborhood in Reading, Pennsylvania, offers a blend of urban access, nature escapes, and historic homes.
-Located just west of the city center, the area features old brick and stone masonry row houses and twin duplexes, many with parking spaces in rear alleys.
-The neighborhood's proximity to downtown Reading and West Reading across the Schuylkill River provides residents with numerous dining options, boutiques, and cultural venues.
+The Sixth Ward neighborhood in Reading offers a blend of nature escapes, historic homes and access to downtown.
+Located just west of the city center, the area features old brick rowhouses and twin duplexes, many with parking spaces in rear alleys.
+The neighborhood's proximity to downtown Reading and West Reading provides residents with numerous dining options, boutiques, and cultural venues.
 Tower Health, a major employer, operates a hospital in West Reading, offering comprehensive healthcare services.
 Housing costs in the Sixth Ward are below the city average, with many properties marketed as investment opportunities due to their age and condition.
-The local public school path includes Lauer’s Park Elementary School, Southwest Middle School, and Reading Senior High School.
-Dining options in the neighborhood reflect its diverse community, with Hispanic, soul food, and Asian flavors available at establishments like Antojitos y Algo Mas, Beckett’s, and Magic Wok.
+Children can attend Lauer’s Park Elementary School, Southwest Middle School and Reading Senior High School.
+Dining options in the neighborhood cover diverse cuisine, from with Hispanic to soul food to Asian flavors at establishments like Antojitos y Algo Mas, Beckett’s and Magic Wok.
 Residents can enjoy entertainment at the nearby R/C Reading Theater, which features an IMAX screen, and the GoggleWorks Center for the Arts.
-Outdoor enthusiasts can access the Schuylkill River Trail for swimming and picnicking.
-Reading's location offers convenient access to Philadelphia and New York City, making it an attractive option for remote workers seeking a community setting with urban amenities.
+The Schuylkill River Trail offers swimming and picnicking.
+Proximity to New York City and Philadelphia is a big plus for many residents, especially those who work remotely.

 Frequently Asked Questions